 How risky is the supply chain?

 The supply chain for smart meters is considered to have a moderate risk level, which hampers buyer power.
-Despite moderate risk stemming from fluctuations in purchase costs, however, the inputs used in smart meter production are expected to remain widely available, preventing higher risk.
-Semiconductors and electronic components are...
+Despite moderate risk stemming from fluctuations in purchase costs, the inputs used in smart meter production are expected to remain widely available, preventing higher risk.
+Semiconductors and electronic components are among...
 Subscribe to learn more.